-MC may acquire and hold shares acquired for other than pure investment as a means of creating business opportunities and building, maintaining and strengthening business and partner relationships.
-When acquiring these shares, MC confirms necessity of its acquisition based on the significance and economic rationale of the purchase.
+Mitsubishi Corporation may acquire and hold shares acquired for other than pure investment as a means of creating business opportunities and building, maintaining and strengthening business and partner relationships.
+When acquiring these shares, Mitsubishi Corporation confirms necessity of its acquisition based on the significance and economic rationale of the purchase.
 Also, Mitsubishi Corporation periodically reviews the rationality of continuing to hold the shares and promotes reducing holdings of stocks with decreased significance.
-Shareholdings in the fiscal year ended March 31, 2021 were reduced by slightly less than 20% compared to the previous fiscal year.